-The Feudal system bought the loyalty of Barons in return for land; it was a promise of land in return for the services they could give to the king such as armies, military personnel and weaponry.
+The Feudal system bought the loyalty of Barons in return for land, it was a promise of land in return for the services they could provide to the king such as armies, military personnel, and weaponry.

 Feudalism is a grouping of legal and military customs, prevalent in medieval Europe, which flourished between the 9th and 15th centuries, or any similar grouping of legal and military customs.

-King William created the Feudal system for his own gain, his role was to organise and plan the system with help from well placed loyal Barons, he had to decide who he should put in places of power to keep the Feudal system in place, The Feudal system would help the King become wealthier and consolidate his power over England.
+King William created the Feudal system for his own gain, his role was to organize and plan the system with help from well-placed loyal Barons, and he had to decide who he should put in places of power to keep the Feudal system in place, The Feudal system would help the King become wealthier and consolidate his power over England.

 To make this new Feudal system work in England king William needed people in places of power who he could trust, the French Barons that he already knew and people that he felt he could influence were put in places of power, he must have been very persuasive as he even made some Anglo-Saxon Barons part of the Feudal system.

-At the bottom of the Feudal system were poor people who were known as peasants, serfs and villeins, they worked the land and had to pay rent to the Barons for the use of the land on which they could grow food for their families and the towns and villages people.
-The peasants could also fight for the barons as military men in some situations.
+At the bottom of the Feudal system were poor people who were known collectively as peasants commonly serfs and Villeins they worked the land and had to pay rent to the Barons for the use of the land on which they could grow food for their families and villages people.
+Peasants could also fight for the barons as military men in some situations.

-The new feudal system in England mirrored that of northern France, this kind of feudal system gave people at the top of the feudal pyramid more wealth and power than those below, the king was at the top of this system with the Pope, next came Barons and lower down were the workers such as serfs and peasants.
+Feudalism in England mirrored that of northern France where it originated, this kind of feudal system gave people at the top of the feudal pyramid more wealth and power than those below.

 The King would also give charters and privileges to towns that also provided soldiers in times of war place soldiers to the King.

-Feudalism was basically a new type of land ownership which put the ownership of all land in the hands of a small group of people, one of the main reason for this feudal system was to have standing armies in a state of battle readiness, the armies were provided to the King by the Barons.
+Feudalism was basically a new type of land ownership that put the ownership of all land in the hands of a small group of people, one of the main reasons for this feudal system was to have soldiers and armies ready for battles, the armies were provided to the King by the noble landowners.

-The Feudal system of the medieval ages wasn’t perfect although it was very good, for example Knights could be required to fight for 40 days in a calender year in return they would receive land and or money, however if the battle lasted more than 40 days the system would hit trouble, to get around this kings started to pay Barons what was called “shield money” this meant that they only had to pay for soldiers as and when they were required.
+However if the battle lasted more than 40 days the system would hit trouble, to get around this kings started to pay Barons what was called “shield money” which meant that they only had to pay for soldiers as and when they were required.